-How to dislodge a 200,000-ton ship from a Suez Canal wall
+How to dislodge a 200,000-ton ship from a canal wall

 In a worst-case scenario, it could be that some of the carrier’s containers — usually filled with everything from furniture to televisions — may have to be taken off.
 How long that process lasts would depend on how much equipment is around to do the heavy lifting.
 It can often involve flying in helicopters to remove the crates one by one.

-SMIT will fly an 8-person team in at dawn Thursday local time to board and inspect the vessel and the grounding.
+SMIT was due to fly an 8-person team in at dawn Thursday local time to board and inspect the vessel and the grounding.
 A big part of the initial underwater assessment is how much the banks slope at that point in the canal.
+Japan’s Nippon Salvage Co. has also been hired to assist in the re-floating, according to a person familiar with the matter.

 Such teams are usually led by a salvage master, often a former captain or someone with knowledge of the industry, but can also include divers, welders and crane operators, according to Joseph Farrell III, director of business development at Resolve Marine, another company that offers salvage services.
 He declined to comment specifically on the Ever Given.